wallrat/labs-redis-clojure/README.md

 ## Features
 - Pretty fast.
 The core Java part is in the same ballpark as redis-bench
-- Commands are generated from [redis-doc](https://github.com/antirez/redis-doc).
+- Commands are generated from [redis-doc](https://github.com/antirez/redis-doc) (commands.json).
 This means it's easy to keep the client up-to-date with Redis development.
-Also, useful documention for command fns.
+Also, useful documention for command fns!
 - All commands are pipelined by default and returns futures.
 - Futures return can be deref:ed with `(deref xx)` and `@` (returns Reply)
 - Replies can alse be deref:ed to their underlying values `@@(ping db) => "PONG"`